Jonathan-Schaefer-git/Jonathan-Schaefer-git/README.md

 # Jonathan Schäfer
 I'm Jonathan Schäfer from Rheinland-Pfalz, Germany and interested in informatics, chemistry and mathematics.

 Currently, I am working on optimization problems, specifically linear and quadratic optimization problems ([sample problems]).
-As part of this I want to create an independent solver for mixed-integer quadratic programming, leveraging branch-and-cut as well as the active set method.
+As part of this I am in the process of building an independent solver for mixed-integer quadratic programming, leveraging branch-and-cut as well as the active set method.